techwriterkoduje/podcast-site/src/pages/broken-promise.md

 ---
-title: A tech Writing CCMS can also be a broken promise
 description:
   CCMS vendors are creating a flase equivalency between docs as code and their systems.
 If naything is wrong with docs as code, their CCMS is supposed to be the answer.
 We beg to differ.
 author: Paweł Kowaluk, Michał Skowron
 ---

+# A tech Writing CCMS can also be a broken promise

 This article is inspired by Sarah Moir's
 [article about docs as code with a similar title](https://thisisimportant.net/posts/docs-as-code-broken-promise/),